depauw scholarship PROGRAMS

 BONNER SCHOLAR PROGRAM

-Twenty Bonner Scholars are selected each year based on their commitment to serve during their high school careers and who have a demonstrated financial need.
+Twenty Bonner Scholars are selected from the incoming freshman class who have demonstrated a commitment to service and community.
+Bonner Scholars must have demonstrated financial need as determined by completing the Free Application for Federal Student Aid (FAFSA).
 Students are required to submit a separate application to be considered for the Bonner Scholar Program.
 Accepted students receive a need-based financial aid award with limited loans that meets their demonstrated financial need.
 In addition, students receive extensive training in return for their commitment to the four-year program.

-We work with multiple ROTC programs to provide partial to full scholarships for those students who qualify.
-For a full list of specific programs and requirements, please visit our DePauw Experience page here.
+We work with ROTC programs to provide partial to full scholarships for those students who qualify.
+For a full list of specific programs and requirements, please visit the DePauw Experience.

 prindle institute ethics scholarship

-The Prindle Institute for Ethics awards scholarships to students who have demonstrated a strong aptitude for thinking about ethics and the critical issues of our time.
+The Prindle Institute for Ethics Scholarships are awarded to students who have demonstrated a strong aptitude for thinking about ethics and the critical issues of our time.

 Recipients must incorporate an ethics education component into their curricular or co-curricular plans at DePauw.

 Federal and state grants are awarded based on your family’s demonstrated financial need.
 Grants are awards that do not have to be repaid.
 DePauw's generous endowment also provides institutional grant assistance to students who demonstrate financial need.
-You must complete the FAFSA to determine eligibility for federal and state grants.
-The DePauw Application for Financial Aid is required to determine eligibility for DePauw need-based grants.
+You must complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for federal and state grants.
+You can find more information about Indiana’s state financial aid here as there are various programs you may qualify for.
+Visit ScholarTrack and create your account for Indiana state financial aid.

 We believe that loans can be a good option in helping finance your education; however, you should never borrow more than you need.
 There are a variety of loans to help fund your DePauw education.
-The two primary federal loans are Direct Stafford Loans and the Perkins Loan.
-These loans are all administered through our office.
-You must complete the FAFSA to determine eligibility for federal loans.
+The primary federal loan program is the Direct Stafford Loan Program administered through the Financial Aid Office.
+You must complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for federal loans.

-We encourage you to explore scholarships provided by civic and private organizations and foundations.
-The best resources for finding these opportunities are your high school guidance counselors or the following links:
+We encourage you to explore outside scholarships provided by civic organizations, private organizations and foundations.
+The best resources for finding these opportunities are your high school guidance counselors.
+Some general scholarship research websites are listed below: